HPCarey/pt-booking/TESTING.md

     ![desktop-change button](static/readme/testing/edit-form-past-date.jpg)

-    - The edit for contains 2 buttons, one to submit changes and one to "Don't change".
+    - The edit form contains 2 buttons, one to submit changes and one to "Don't change".

     ![desktop-change button](static/readme/testing/edit_form_buttons.JPG)

     - If the user clicks don't change, they will be redirected back to their appoiments page without saving any changes.
     - If the user clicks Submit changes and there are no field errors in the form then:
         1. The changes will be saved to the booking instance.
-        2. The user will be directed to the appointments page withthe update appoinment data.
+        2. The user will be directed to the appointments page with the updated appoinment data.
         3. A success message will be displayed to the user.

     ![desktop-change button](static/readme/testing/edit-booking-success.jpg)